 Improved Road Safety

-- The integration with Full Speed Dynamic Radar Cruise Control boosts comfort on long drives.
+- Works with Full Speed Dynamic Radar Cruise Control for added comfort on long drives.

-- It’s essential to remain attentive and keep your hands on the wheel for maximum safety.
+- You still need to stay attentive and keep your hands on the wheel for the system to function.

 Tips for Effectively Using Lane Tracing Assist